 An interesting sidewards knit hat that brings to mind some of ZZ Top's hats-

 Easy a color work, a shrug, cowl, hood and shawl all in one!
 This is sure to be your grab and go piece for spring and fall and to sit with a good book in the winter.- http://www.craftsy.com/pattern/knitting/accessory/faux-fair-isle-scarf-stole-hood-wrap/57556

-For those looking for extra warmth in a hat, this flat knit is a double hat for double the warmth! - http://www.craftsy.com/pattern/knitting/accessory/sideways-and-snuggley-a-double-hat/59372
+For those looking for extra warmth in a hat, this flat knit is a double layered hat for double the warmth! -

 Many, many years ago, I was taught to knit by my dear Irish grandmother.
-She was not well off and did not have a lot to share, but the dear woman with a third grade education from the old country and a heavy brogue on her tongue, shared her love and her knowledge of knitting.
+She was poorly educated, not well off and did not have a lot of riches to share.
+Instead my dear gran, with a third grade education from the old country and a heavy brogue on her tongue, shared her love and her knowledge of knitting.
 She was such a sweet, dear heart.
-Then came the Girl Scouts, my troop leaders pushed me to knit more seriously but still it was just flat, garter stitch work.
+Then came the Girl Scouts, my troop leaders pushed me to knit more seriously but still, it was just flat, garter stitch work and purling.
 I have been knitting off and on since those early days but was never really satisfied with my product.
-Then a few years ago I discovered **Knitting Haven,** a lovely little corner of the internet where I was encouraged to further flourish my needles.
-I asked questions, got answers and found some lovely friends.
-Now I design in yarn and write knitting patterns.

-There are some great ladies on that webpage. :-D Thanks a big bunch Holly.
+There are some great ladies on Knitting Haven's webpage. :-D Thanks a big bunch Holly.
 No really, thank you.
 And thanks to all those involved in answering my many questions and solving my problems, you all rock.

 I try to keep the my pattern prices as low as is realistic because, as a knitter, I know I would much rather spend my precious funds on lots of lovely, delicious yarns.
 Those patterns that took me great mental gymnastics and much time ripping out, rethinking and redoing, will cost a bit more but for the most part, I think you find my patterns very fairly priced.

-Feel free to contact me through Craftsy or on my author's page on Facebook to learn what's new , I love hearing from my fellow knitters.
-I will try to resolve any confusion I may cause with typos or temporary lapses of sanity ;-) during my writing out of patterns.
+Feel free to contact me through Craftsy, or on my author, designers page on Facebook to learn what's new , I love hearing from my fellow knitters.
+I will try to resolve any confusion I may cause with typos or temporary lapses of sanity during my writing out of patterns.
 Feel free to contact me on Facebook with any issues; https://www.facebook.com/NancyOBrienACC.

 Keep knitting, knit happy!